-2. Does my renters insurance cover damage from hurricane winds?
+2. Does my renters insurance cover damage from winds?

 A ?tenant homeowner policy? or renters policy covers personal belongings that may be damaged from the storm by wind.
 Damage from flooding may be covered under some renters policies, although most require separate policies be purchased from the NFIP.
-Damage unrelated to your personal possessions, such as part of the apartment?s structure like walls and floors, is covered under the policy of the building owner.
+Damage unrelated to your personal possessions, such as part of the apartment?s structure like the walls and floor, is covered under the building owner?s policy.

 3. Are flood losses covered under my homeowners insurance policy?
-How will insurers handle claims that involve both wind and flood damage?